 I never wanted to venture down the road of making my own vegan cheese, but after purchasing a few different brands of nut cheeses in the US and going on a binge I thought "it can't be that hard!"
 And it surprisingly isn't.
 If you want to give it a try this recipe is super delicious and your cheeseball will be very impressive if you're having a dinner party.

-2 1/4 C raw cashews (soaked for minimum of 3 hours)
+2 1/4 C raw cashews (soaked for 20 minutes in hot water)

 2/3 C fresh filtered water

 powder from 2 vegan source probiotic capsules (10 billion CFU)

 1 tsp onion powder

 1/2 tsp ground pepper (or white pepper)

 ingredients for a slightly smaller cheeseball (2 to 4 people):